Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Dynamics and Tilt Evolution in Two Cases

-For the like-charge vortex pair, the tilt+amplitude and phase gradient components from the other vortex exactly cancel.
-Each vortex moves in the beam as if the other vortex is not there, which is why previous authors concluded that like-charge linear core optical vortices exhibit not effective interaction~\cite{Rozas1997}.
-However, for a same-charge vortex pair, the tilt+amplitude and phase gradient components from the other vortex exactly add to each other and each vortex initially moves with twice the Magnus-predicted (phase gradient only) velocity.
-This characterization of the initial vortex motion from a hydrodynamic interpretation, including the effect of amplitude gradients and tilt as identified in Eq. \ref{v_final}, explains a significant differences between two-vortex motion in incompressible fluids and optics.
+For the initially circular, like-charge vortex pair, pairwise cancellation of field components implies that each vortex moves in the beam as if the other vortex is not there, vortex 1 moving in along a straight downward line while vortex 2 moves straight upward just as would be expected in the single-vortex case and as is the case for two idealized point vortices in an incompressible fluid~\cite{milne1996theoretical}.
+This may be why previous authors concluded that like-charge linear core optical vortices exhibit no effective interaction~\cite{Rozas1997}.
+However, for an initially circular pair with opposite charges, the field gradients exactly add so that each vortex initially moves with twice the Magnus-predicted velocity.
+This characterization of the initial vortex motion from a hydrodynamic interpretation, including the effect of amplitude gradients and tilt as identified in Eq. (\ref{v_final}), explains a significant difference between two-vortex motion in incompressible fluids and optics.

-To verify the model beyond the initial conditions, the trajectories and tilt evolution are analyzed next for the unlike charge pair.
+To verify the model beyond initial conditions, the trajectories and tilt evolution are analyzed next for the unlike charge pair.